UniversalDependencies/docs/_el/feat/Tense.md

 ### <a name="Fut">`Fut`</a>: future tense

 The future tense denotes actions that will happen after the current moment.
-In Modern Greek, the feature future 'Fut' is always assigned to the auxiliarry _θα_ that combines with all the finite verbal formations of Modern Greek; the latter preserve their normal taggs. _θα_ is often argued to express potentiality rather than the future tense per se.
+In Modern Greek, the feature future 'Fut' is always assigned to the auxiliarry _θα_ that, however, combines with all the finite verbal formations of Modern Greek; the latter preserve their normal taggs.
+So _θα_ combines with verb forms that bear Past or Present Tense features or no Tense features at all.
+It is important to note here that _θα_ is often argued to express potentiality rather than the future tense per se.

 #### Examples